- About Us

 - Name of property owner

-Once you have confirmed that public water and/or sewer is not available to your property, but is nearby, you may organize a petition to have it extended to your property.
-The first step is to complete a Water & Sewer Service Petition Form and submit it to the Division of Water & Sewer.
-An area map will be constructed, which will highlight all properties which could be served by the water and/or sewer extension you are seeking.
-This map will allow you to approach all of the property owners in the vicinity to sign the form; indicating an interest in the possibility of initiating a petition.
+Once you have confirmed that public water or sewer is not available to your property, but is available nearby, you may organize a petition to have it extended to your property.
+The first step is to contact the Division of Water & Sewer at (410) 638-3300 and state that you are interested in initiating a water or sewer petition.
+An area map will be generated by the division, which will highlight all properties which could be serviced by the water or sewer extension you are seeking.
+The map will provide the information needed in order for you to approach the relevant property owners.

-The completed form will provide the Water & Sewer Division a measure of the neighborhood's interest in initiating a petition.
-Since all property owners are responsible for all of the eventual costs associated with the administration, design, and construction of the petition project, it would be in the neighborhood's best interest to obtain as many signatures as possible in order to reduce the overall cost per property.
+The Division of Water & Sewer will work with you one-on-one in measuring the neighborhood's interest in the petition process.
+A form will be provide in order for you to take to the neighboring properties outlined on the map, to obtain their signature of interest in extending water or sewer service.
+Since property owners are responsible for all of the costs associated with the administration, design, and construction of the petition project, it would be in the neighborhood's best interest to obtain as many signatures as possible in order to reduce the overall cost per property.

 When you return the petition form, the Division will determine whether there is enough interest to initiate a petition project.
 If there is sufficient interest, the Division will further define the project service area and the associated project costs.
 A petition package will be mailed to every property owner within the proposed service area.
 This information will include a summary of the estimated project costs, annual estimated assessments, term of the assessments, and a ballot.
 The ballot will include a statement that obligates each property owner to pay for all costs associated with the project if it is formally approved.